 As part of our OSF quality culture and mission, we are dedicated to following these regulations in order to ensure the highest level of safety for the patients we jointly serve.

-Unless the specimen is deemed irretrievable by one of our pathologists/lab leadership staff, specimens lacking the two accurate identifiers (patient's first and last name and Date of Birth) on the specimen label must be rejected.
+Unless the specimen is deemed irretrievable by one of our pathologists/lab leadership staff, specimens lacking two unique identifiers on the specimen label will be rejected.

 Irretrievable specimens are specimens that are extremely difficult or impossible to recollect due to the nature of the specimen or due to unique circumstances under which the specimen was obtained.
 The following is a current list of irretrievable specimens:

 - Body Fluids (excluding voided urine and sputum)

 - Non-gynecological specimens (excluding voided urine and sputum)

 - Post-mortem specimens

 Samples such as clinical blood samples, urine, swabs, and PAP samples, are not irretrievable in nature and specimen rejection due to labeling errors must occur in order to be compliant with regulations and patient safety goals.

 Specimens that are obtained under special or unique circumstances also have the potential to be deemed irretrievable and will be evaluated on an "individual case" basis.
 Special circumstances include:

 - Specimens drawn during life-threatening situation (blue alerts)